Debora Juarez

-Debora Juarez is an American lawyer and politician serving as the president of the Seattle City Council.
+Debora Juarez is an American lawyer and politician who served as the president of the Seattle City Council.
 She was first elected in 2015 to represent the 5th district.
 A member of the Blackfeet Nation, she was the first Native American person elected to the council.

 Early life and education

 Juarez is an enrolled member of the Blackfeet Nation.
 She grew up on the Puyallup Reservation in Tacoma, Washington with her five siblings.
 Her mother was Native American and her father was a first-generation Mexican-American.

 Juarez was the first member of her family to attend college.
 She earned an undergraduate degree at Western Washington University and then a JD from Seattle University School of Law.

 Career

 Juarez began working as a public defender while attending law school at night.
-She spent five years as a public defender and then worked an attorney for the Native American Project.
+She spent five years as a public defender and then worked as an attorney for the Native American Project.
 She served two years as a King County Superior Court and City of Seattle Municipal Court pro-tem judge, and was the executive director of the Governor's Office of Indian Affairs under Mike Lowry and Gary Locke.